RevoU-FSSE-4/module-2-abigailchartono/README.md

 This is Abigail Cherdy Hartono's from Team 3 Module & Checkpoint Assignment

-## Details about the Module Assignment
+## Details about the Advanced Module Assignment
 On this module assignment, the main deliverables are:

 - Deploying the website on netlify